 DRACULA & FRIENDS - Dracula was my lead dog - actually a bitch - a cross between a husky and an English pointer - said to be the brightest of the bunch.
 I think it's fair to say we didn't get on.

 Over the next two years, I went on to confuse motion with activity in India, Cuba, Panama, Transylvania, France, Italy and sometimes Balham.
 But I did manage to do some writing.
 Sooner or later, if you're a writer you have to.
 The only way I find I can do this is to have a plan.
 The first thing I do is make a storyboard.
 Sometimes I draw the whole book and then paint it.
 I know, this isn't writing either, but it can help to get you started.

 Riding the Rainbow

 I used to start by drawing a house.
 I got this idea from something Graham Greene wrote in A Burned-Out Case - about a building being the framework for people to act out their lives.
-I thought, maybe this is how he writes his novels and maybe it would work for me.
+I thought, maybe this was a metaphore for writing novels and maybe it would work for me.